mn-xd/Xmonad-installation/README.md

 # Easier to use Arch linux installer.
-# Still in beta
+## Still in beta

-It sets up everything for you only need to write few lines to setup archlinux installation.
+It sets up everything for you, you only need to write few lines of code to setup archlinux installation.